hsorby/mapclient-docs/MAP-plugin.rst

  * self._name = name
  * self._location = location
+ * self._category = 'General'
  * self._ports = []
  * self._icon = None
  * self._configured = False

 The '_name' and '_location' attributes are passed in to the '__init__' method of the mount point.
+The '_category' attribute can be used to group steps in the step box.
 By default a step has no ports and at least one port must be defined before it can be used in a workflow.
 If the '_icon' attribute is not defined then a default icon is supplied.
 The '_configured' property is set to False initially as most steps will not be configured in their initial state.

 Pre-defined Step Methods
 ------------------------

 A step has a number of pre-defined methods, they are:

- * execute(self, dataIn)
+ * execute(self, dataIn1, dataIn2, ..., dataInN)
-     A method that gets called when execution passes to this step with the ports input data passed through 'dataIn'.
+     A method that gets called when execution passes to this step with the ports input data passed through 'dataIn' parameters.
  * portOutput(self)
-     A method that returns the object that is defined by a port of the step.
+     A method that returns the object that is defined by a port of the step, it either returns an object or a list of objects depending on the number of ports defined.
  * configure(self)
      A method called by the framework to inform the step that it needs to follow it's configuration procedure.
  * isConfigured(self)